Austenland: Film adaptation

 After filmmaker Jerusha Hess read the novel, she decided to adapt it into a film.
 Hale and Hess co-wrote the screenplay.
 The cast includes Keri Russell as Jane Hayes, JJ Feild as Mr. Nobley, Jennifer Coolidge as Miss Charming, and Bret McKenzie as Martin.
 Twilight author Stephenie Meyer produced the film.
 It was featured at the Sundance Film Festival and grossed $2 million domestically.
 It was filmed at West Wycombe Park in Buckinghamshire, which was also a filming location for Downton Abbey.
 The Hollywood Reporter praised the film's balance between Coolidge's comedy and Russell's sincerity, and noted that the plot "fall[s] into a bona-fide Jane Austen mold."
 A few differences exist between the novel and the film; in the latter, Jane pays for the trip herself and can only afford the "copper" package, thus emphasizing the theme of social class frequently found in Austen's writing.

+Stage adaptation

+In February 2025 it was announced that a new musical based on the book will premiere in London at the Savoy Theatre in March 2025, with two concert workshop performances.